Study Bible Truth

 • WHERE DO WE GO WHEN WE DIE?

-• WHY TO BE PATIENT?
+• WHY BE PATIENT?

 • VERSIUNEA ROMĂNĂ